 Sometimes stories are obvious, sometimes implied.
-I feel that in this image the viewer can make choices; contemplative, aloof, isolated - any of these words can build the viewers personal narrative.
+I feel that in this image the viewer can make choices; contemplative, aloof, isolated - any of these words can build the viewer's personal narrative.

 Another aspect of storytelling as well as capturing a very human moment is this image taken from the set of Three Days of the Condor in 1974.
 Actor Robert Redford is relaxing on a cold day deep in conversation with someone who happens to be a former Director of the CIA.
-Now look at the background.
-A misty, out of focus cityscape.
-What better way to capture the CIA - shadowy operatives yet at the same time in clear focus.
+Now, look at the background.
+A misty, out-of-focus cityscape.
+What better way to capture the CIA - shadowy operatives yet at the same time in clear focus?
 I love this juxtaposition.

-I find the image of Winston Churchill being discharged from hospital interesting as for me it positions this immense figure in British history both as in decline and as royalty.
+I find the image of Winston Churchill being discharged from the hospital interesting as for me it positions this immense figure in British history both as in decline and as royalty.
 Is this a frail old man, or Pharaoh?

 One of the great things about Terry O’Neil’s work was his ability to offer the viewer more than just the paparazzo moment in time.
 He allowed the viewer to develop their own story using or ignoring the visual cues he included.
 He leaves a fascinating body of work that, in Michael Caine’s words, referring to the 60’s, “captured the resurgence and energy of this revolution.”